ztbian-bzt/SPAFPN/Rebuttal to ykVm.md

  - ***Some writing format issues: e.g., there should be a blank space before the parentheses, Pyramid Fusion(PFusion) -> Pyramid Fusion (PFusion).***

 **Reply:** Thank you for pointing out our writing format issues.
 We will correct it in the next version of the paper and double-check for other writing format issues.

+- ***The YOLO series' inherent limitations, including NMS post-processing, may hinder SPAFPN's effectiveness in real-time object detection.
+While the authors showed in the appendix that NMS limitations can be mitigated with recent technical advances, they did not discuss whether SPAFPN can integrate with other end-to-end detectors like RT-DETR.***

+**Reply:**

+*[1] Chien-Yao Wang, Hong-Yuan Mark Liao, Yueh-Hua Wu, Ping-Yang Chen, Jun-Wei Hsieh, and I-Hau Yeh.
+Cspnet: A new backbone that can enhance learning capability of cnn.
+In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition workshops, pages 390–391, 2020.*